-Rapper Nas is known for his investment in Silicon Valley start-ups as a Venture Capitalist – which gives him a share in the companies he backs (after careful vetting) with the hope of it growing exponentially to increase that shareholding’s worth.
+Rapper Nas is known for his investment in Silicon Valley start-ups as a Venture Capitalist – which gives him a share in the companies he backs with the hope of it growing exponentially to increase that shareholding’s worth.

-Celebrities and sports stars usually have the capital to diversify their portfolio by investing in or starting up a new business – such a notable venture was the Rapper/Producer Dr Dre’s Beats brand which Apple bought for 3 billion USD.
+Celebrities and sports stars usually have the capital to diversify their portfolio by investing in or starting up a new business.
+Such a notable venture is the Rapper/Producer Dr Dre’s Beats brand which Apple bought for 3 billion USD.